 This high-end stainless steel cookware is handcrafted in the USA.
 Made In Cookware is constructed with 5 layers of stainless steel and aluminum, combining the best of both metals.
 The outer layers of premium stainless steel deliver great durability, a food-safe cooking surface, and induction compatibility.
 The inner core consists of three layers of aluminum sandwiched between two layers of steel, providing incredibly fast heat distribution.

-Made In’s line of 5-ply cookware features life-long durability, a toxin-free non-stick cooking surface, and a great aesthetic.
+Made In’s 5-ply cookware features life-long durability, a toxin-free non-stick cooking surface, and a great aesthetic.
 Every detail is meticulously crafted to satisfy customers’ everyday use.

-The coating is highly scratch resistant and has been shown to last up to 10x longer than some popular non-stick cooking surfaces like ceramic, which wears of with every use.
+The coating is highly scratch-resistant and has been shown to last up to 10x longer than some popular non-stick cooking surfaces like ceramic, which wears with every use.

 Made In’s non-stick pans, pots, and cookware sets are very well built, highly functional, and remarkably attractive when displayed in your kitchen.